 The Clinical Laboratory Improvement Amendments (CLIA) regulates laboratory testing and requires clinical labs to be certified by their State as well as the CMS before they can accept human samples for diagnostic testing.
 Multiple types of CLIA certificates may be obtained based on the complexity of testing a lab conducts.
-CLIA levels of complexity (CLIA-waived, moderate complexity and high complexity) are addressed only as they relate to the HCPCS code description and the coding/billing guidance to be attached to this document.
+CLIA levels of complexity (CLIA-waived, moderate complexity and high complexity) are addressed only as they relate to the HCPCS code description and the coding/billing guidance.

-A. Presumptive Testing Methods
+A. Presumptive Testing Methods:

-1. Presumptive UDT:
+1. CLIA-waived Presumptive UDT:

-Presumptive UDT consist of various platforms including cards, dipsticks, cassettes and cups based on qualitative competitive immunoassay methodology with one or more analytes in the test.
-A presumptive IA test detects the presence of the amount of drug/substance present in urine above a predetermined "cut-off" value, and may be read by direct optical observation or by instrument assisted direct optical observation.
+CLIA-waived presumptive UDT consist of various platforms including cards, dipsticks, cassettes and cups based on qualitative competitive immunoassay methodology with one or more analytes in the test.
+A CLIA-waived presumptive IA test detects the presence of the amount of drug/substance present in urine above a predetermined "cut-off" value.

-A positive test result is reported when the concentration of drug is above the cutoff; a negative is reported when the concentration of drug is below the cut-off.
-Positive test results are presumptive but not necessarily definitive due to sensitivity and cross-reactivity limitations.
+A positive test result is reported when the concentration of drug is above the cutoff value; a negative test result is reported when the concentration of drug is below the cut-off value.
+Positive test results are presumptive or not definitive due to sensitivity and cross-reactivity limitations.
 Negative test results do not necessarily indicate the absence of a drug or substance in the urine specimen.
-The accuracy of the results of a presumptive UDT will depend on the testing environment, type of test, and training of the individual conducting the test.
+The accuracy of the results of a CLIA-waived presumptive UDT will depend on the testing environment, type of test, and training of the individual conducting the test.